 To detect employee fraud, for example, it is advised that you pursue the proficiency of a skilled employee fraud accountant as early as possible.
 Employee fraud accountant aids in inspecting an employee’s professional conduct.
 This can be done by obtaining and by reviewing your organization’s bank statements and financial documents and advising you whether an employee is committing fraud and to what extent; the report will also give you the evidence you need to take the necessary action against your employee and act as a preventive to others.
 However, this is vastly different from conducting a pre-employment screening check.

 What are the makes of an ideal candidate?
 The experience, qualifications, and academic accreditation, right?
 But how do you verify everything that they have presented to you?
 Employee background checks and necessary screenings are crucial to avoid a bad hire that can impact HR, your business, or even your brand –the financing of sufficient screening can save you time, money, and despair.

 Know your workforce

 EmploySmart™ is CRI® Group’s exclusive employee background checks service providing a comprehensive check of all the necessary data required for pre-employment.
 EmploySmart™ is a robust pre-employment background screening service certified for BS7858 and is used in a bid to avert inattentive hiring charges.
-CRI® helps organisations create a safe work environment for all and our EmploySmart™ system can be customised into special screening packages to meet the requirements of each specific position within your organisation.
+CRI® helps organizations create a safe work environment for all and our EmploySmart™ system can be customized into special screening packages to meet the requirements of each specific position within your organization.
 Why not check out our brochure?